-Werribee South is a rural area at the southern end of the Werribee River estuary.
-This distinctive geography is the background to the whole area.
-Driving through Werribee South today is like being in an organic patchwork quilt, with the colours of broccoli, cauliflower and lettuce areas and few patches of artichokes and onions for contrast.
+Illustrated map of Werribee South a rural area bordering the Werribee River estuary.
+Driving through this area today is like being in an organic patchwork quilt of market gardens, with the colours of broccoli, cauliflower and lettuce areas and few patches of artichokes and onions for contrast.

-At the K. Road Cliffs lookout, the river has cut down into the Werribee delta on the flood plain on its way to Port Phillip Bay at Werribee South, exposing these beautiful red cliffs.
-From this site you can see the beginnings of the estuary of the Werribee River below on the western edge of superb irrigated farmland.
-Some good walks exist on the river with wildlife and great views in proximity to working farms and irrigation channels.
+At the K. Road Cliffs lookout, the river has cut down into the Werribee delta flood plain on its way to Port Phillip Bay exposing these beautiful red cliffs.

-The beach area is very different, and a great place for some fun.
+Werribee South Foreshore is very different.
 At the river end there are jetties and boat ramps, a recreation reserve with adventure playgrounds, beaches and a caravan park.
-At the other end of the beach is the new marina development, Wyndham Harbour.
-This has transformed the Werribee South Foreshore into a mix of retail and residential elements and also provided 10 hectares of new parks and wetlands, coastal walk and bike paths and two new beaches.
+At the other end of the beach is the new marina development, Wyndham Harbour, a mix of retail and residential elements and also provided 10 hectares of new parks and wetlands, coastal walk and bike paths and two new beaches.